Chau999/chau_website_repo/_pages/about.md

 I also enjoy bringing the latest development in AI research and data science to the industry as a freelance consultant.
 The variety of projects and clients I worked with always sparkles new ideas for my research.

-If I am not working, I'd most probably be in the gym or reading a book at some random local cafe.
+When I am not working, you'd most probably find me in the gym or reading a book at some random local cafe.